-Insulin is the primary hormone your body needs to keep your blood sugar under control and to use glucose for energy.
-Over time, as the result of poor nutrition, lack of good sleep, and a high stress lifestyle, your cells become less efficient at using insulin, a condition known as insulin resistance.
-As insulin resistance progresses, your body produces more insulin which promotes storage of fat, increases your risk for premature aging, heart disease, dementia, and cancer.
+Insulin is the primary hormone your body needs to control blood sugar and use glucose for energy.
+Over time, due to poor nutrition, lack of good sleep, and a high-stress lifestyle, your cells become less efficient at using insulin, a condition known as insulin resistance.
+As insulin resistance progresses, your body produces more insulin which promotes the storage of fat increases your risk for premature aging, heart disease, dementia, and cancer.

-Insulin resistance is a slow progressing process that is the cause Metabolic Syndrome (“Pre-diabetes”), Type 2 diabetes, and often Polycystic Ovarian Syndrome (PCOS).
-There are a multitude of symptoms associated with insulin resistance, including:
+Insulin resistance is a slow progressing process that is the cause of Metabolic Syndrome (“Pre-diabetes”), Type 2 diabetes, and often Polycystic Ovarian Syndrome (PCOS).
+There is a multitude of symptoms associated with insulin resistance, including:

 - Difficulty losing weight